My pregnancy. I have not craved cupcakes.

 I started with a paint can.

-One that is the spun around a strong centre pole for me and her.
-Providing a shelter for him.
-Not one focused on building and being pillars under other people’s tree-houses.
+One that is the spun around a strong centre for me and her.
+One that provides shelter for him.
+I no longer need to build, or be, pillars under other people’s tree-houses.

 It will be marked by the beautiful flowers I am planting alongside it.
 There is already a garden growing just beneath the surface.
 You don’t need to know the colours yet.
 Or how it will fit together.